sibuloJoseph/Group-13-City-Move/README.md

 --------------------------------
 - **To run the JUNIT tests:**
 - The following files contain JUNIT test files: StudySpotTest.java and StudySpotListTest.java.
 These are located in the folder called "unitTests"
-- First, move the test files to the logic directory, along with the junit-4.12.jar and hamcrest-core-1.3.jar files
+- First, move the test files to the main directory for the app, along with the junit-4.12.jar and hamcrest-core-1.3.jar files
-- To compile the files use the command: javac -cp .:junit-4.12.jar:hamcrest-core-1.3.jar *.java (Note use semicolons insteads of colons if using windows machine)
+- To compile the files use the command: javac -cp .:junit-4.12.jar:hamcrest-core-1.3.jar \*.java logic/\*.java (Note use semicolons insteads of colons if using windows machine)
 - To run the appropiate test file use the command java -cp .;junit-4.12.jar;hamcrest-core-1.3.jar org.junit.runner.JUnitCore <Testfile> ex: StudySpotTest
 --------------------------------